 At the bottom is a red button to turn the unit off (including Bluetooth).
 The DC and AC tabs separately control their respective output functions with the ability to turn them off and on.

-It’s easy to access, nice and simple, and very responsive!
-I love the app so far.
+It’s easy to access, simple, and very responsive!
+I love the intuitive app so far.

 Settings Panel

-Charging mode does something cool.
-It provides 3 options: standard, silent, and turbo.
-I recommend using the default setting of the standard, as faster charger rates aren’t always good for batteries.
+Charging mode does something impressive.
+It provides three options: standard, silent, and turbo.
+I recommend using the default setting of the standard mode, as faster charger rates aren’t always good for batteries.
 But it’s there if you need it – with some added fan noise.
 Silent charges silently (no cooling fan noise) but at the expense of speed.

-ECO is an auto power-off function.
+ECO mode is an auto power-off function.
 LED Light turns on the EB3A’s built-in light.

 Finally, the version covers firmware and updates.

-The settings pane is straightforward, and most people will not need to fiddle with it.
+The settings pane is straightforward.
+Most people will not need to fiddle with it.
 If I had a complaint, the LED light should be on the main screen as it’s more of a function than a setting.
 So it should be easier to get to.
 Finally, the app is also available for Android.

 Built-In Light

 Generally, I find built-in lights to be hokey.
 It’s the type of thing you find on $25 cigarette lighter socket air compressors.
 I have to say, the EB3A’s light is very bright and helpful.
-It’s also only a button press away on the front panel of the unit.
+It’s also only a button press away on the unit’s front panel.
 It also toggles between medium, high and SOS.
 The SOS is a strobe.
 I’m pleasantly surprised here, and with LED, it should last as long as the unit itself.

 Cons